akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 112: Wednesday June 16, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Started Easy 7 exercises and completed most.

+**My Feelings**: I'm feeling encouraged by how easily these exercise solutions are coming to me.
+I still have a long ways to go but I'm starting to feel more confident with the PEDAC process.

 ### Day 111: Tuesday June 15, 2021

 **Pomodoros Completed**: 0